glitchdotcom/friendly-words/CONTRIBUTING.md

 Workflow
 ----------------
-We prefer changes to come through GitHub at this point.
+We prefer changes to come through GitHub at this point (we're still working on branch/merge features in Glitch!).

 *If you're submitting a bugfix:*
 - Open a GitHub issue with a descriptive title, clear description and steps to reproduce.